The United States is amidst a major refugee policy event — and it has received little attention from politicians and policymakers.

-But U4U is not the first or largest use of the parole power to bring refugees to the United States.
-Once a ubiquitous path to entry to the country during the intense Cold War years of the 1950s, 1960s, and 1970s, parole policies receded during the 1980s were mostly sidelined until U4U.
+But U4U is not the first or largest use of the parole power to bring refugees to the United States. he parole policy now used for Ukraine was once a ubiquitous path to entry to the country during the intense Cold War years of the 1950s, 1960s, and 1970s, parole policies receded during the 1980s were mostly sidelined until U4U.

-The administration’s use of parole is a return to tradition, and marks a notable immigration and refugee policy victory for the Biden White House.
+The administration’s use of the historical parole policy for Uniting for Ukraine is a return to tradition, and marks a notable immigration and refugee policy victory for the Biden White House.
 Understanding its history also enables us to see some of the challenges ahead.

 The parole policy originated in revisions to immigration law passed in 1952.
 The idea of parole was pretty straightforward: the attorney general could admit an “alien” to the United States “for emergent reasons” or if he deemed admission to be in the “public interest.”
 But the parole policy was almost completely ignored at the time, and for good reason.
 Everyone assumed it would be employed sparingly and merely to bring in particular individuals, like those seeking emergency medical care.